Mariners manager Scott Servais: ‘We’re all systems go’ for on-time spring training

-With three weeks until pitchers and catchers report to Peoria, Arizona, for 2021 Major League Baseball spring training, Scott Servais is on the verge of beginning his sixth season as Mariners manager.
+With three weeks until pitchers and catchers report to Peoria for 2021 Major League Baseball spring training in Arizona, Scott Servais is on the verge of beginning his sixth season as Mariners manager.

 He is the second longest-tenured manager in club history, behind only Lou Piniella, who managed for 10 seasons (1993-2002).
 Piniella was at the helm for 1,551 games, amassing an 840-711 record.
 Servais has managed the second most games with 708 (a total that would’ve been higher without the COVID-19 pandemic), compiling a 348-360 record.
 Some of the losing record can be attributed to the Mariners’ decision to go into a rebuild after the 2018 season.
 He posted a 248-233 record in his first three seasons (2016-2018) and a 95-127 record since.